Cyber Essentials Danzell (v3.3): Every 2026 Change Explained

 - Confirm all operating systems and applications are patched within 14 days of critical updates (unchanged from v3.2 but frequently failed during assessments)

-For standard Cyber Essentials, the process remains a self-assessment questionnaire verified by a licensed assessor.
-For Cyber Essentials Plus, an assessor conducts hands-on technical testing of your environment.
-The v3.3 changes mean Plus assessments will now include verification of MFA on a sample of cloud services and testing of cloud configuration controls.
+Standard Cyber Essentials still runs as a self-assessment questionnaire, verified by a licensed assessor.
+Cyber Essentials Plus adds hands-on technical testing of your environment.
+Under v3.3 that testing now covers MFA on a sample of your cloud services, plus your cloud configuration controls.

-We guide clients through Cyber Essentials and Cyber Essentials Plus certification from initial gap analysis through to successful assessment.
-Our managed IT service includes the MFA enforcement, password policies, cloud configuration, and endpoint management that v3.3 requires — so for our clients, meeting the new standard is simply part of the service.
+We take London firms through Cyber Essentials and Cyber Essentials Plus, from the first gap analysis through readiness and assessment.
+Our managed IT service already enforces the MFA, password policies, cloud configuration and endpoint management that v3.3 asks for, so the day-to-day environment supports the certification work.